 Annual Health Checks are available at the Lander Medical Practice for patients with a learning disability.
 It is important to regularly check your physical health.
 We will send invitations to you each year.
 This is a very valuable service to your health.
-If you would prefer to make your own appointment please telephone 01872 243700 and book an extended appointment with your Doctor.
+If you would prefer to make your own appointment please telephone 01872 243700 and book a 20 minute appointment with your Doctor.

 At your health check…

 The Doctor will talk to you about your health.

 You can have your family or carer to help you to answer the questions if you want.

 The Doctor will ask you about your weight and height.

 The Doctor will ask you about any tablets you take.

 Smoking and alcohol